Thinking about a Minecraft Home Server? Here Is Everything You Need to Know & Mike’s Recommended Specs for a 100 Player Server

 |UP FOR DEBATE: Some Minecraft forums suggest the use of RAMdisks to accelerate world loading.
 We don’t recommend it as RAMdisks are highly volatile, and while there would undoubtedly be an increase in loading speeds, it should only be considered if there are constant backups.
 An SSD with a SAS connection is a more stable, high-speed storage solution.|

-Here are spec recommendations for 100 player server.
+Here are the Minecraft server hardware requirements for 100 players.
 These are high-end specs, which would let you run a Minecraft server, with any and all mods & plugins, with impunity.

 - 3.50GHz speed processor.